craftcms/docs/docs/2.x/plugins/hooks-reference.md

 Return

-:   An array of CP routes.
+:   An array of control panel routes.

-Gives plugins a chance to register their own CP routes.
+Gives plugins a chance to register their own control panel routes.

 ```php
 public function registerCpRoutes()